bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-sliders.md

 # SLIDERS

-The sliders, allow us to better visualize changes over our canvas creations.
-Sliders give us the opportunity to interact and experiment which values can fit more our design criteria.
+The sliders allow us to better visualize changes within our canvas creations.
+They give us the opportunity to interact and experiment, finding then values that best meet our design criteria.

-To be able to use the sliders we need to import the DOM P5JS library.
+In order to use sliders, we need to import the DOM P5JS library.
-Use these two libraries at the top of your HTML file:
+Use the following two libraries at the top of your HTML file:

 ```html
   <head>